mmaxin/hide-and-seek-game/rules.md

-> **Hiders score points *once* for each unique feature they include in their photos.**
+> **Hiders score points *once* for each feature category they include in their photos.**

 - *A photo with a dozen doors in it still only scores 2 points, not 24 points.*

 - *Features only count if they're obviously visible without zooming in on a phone.
 There might be a tiny sign in the back there, but I won't be squinting to find it!*

-> **Each feature can only be used to score points in one photo.**
+> **Each unique feature can only be used to score points in one photo.**

-- *Sending the same feature multiple times (i.e. same door twice) still only scores once.
+- *Sending the same door in two photos scores only once.
 Take unique photos please!*